DataTalksClub/data-engineering-zoomcamp/cohorts/2023/week_4_analytics_engineering/homework_week4_MG_answers.md

 run ```dbt build --var 'is_test_run: false' ```

 ![dbt build](screenshots%2Fdbt_build_screenshotpng)

 ### Question 1:

-**What is the count of records in the model fact_trips after running all models with the test run variable disabled and filtering for 2019 and 2020 data only (pickup datetime)**
+**What is the count of records in the model fact_trips after running all models with the test run variable disabled and filtering for 2019 and 2020 data only (pickup datetime)?**

-You'll need to have completed the "Build the first dbt models" video and have been able to run the models via the CLI.
+You'll need to have completed the ["Build the first dbt models"](https://www.youtube.com/watch?v=UVI30Vxzd6c) video and have been able to run the models via the CLI.
 You should find the views and models for querying in your DWH.

 - 41648442